You probably know this childhood eye condition by its more common name, lazy eye.

 A 2013 study concluded that convergent evidence indicates that uncorrelated binocular experience plays a critical role in the genesis of amblyopia and associated residual deficits.

-Another 2013 study suggests that playing a version of the popular Tetris game that is modified so that each eye sees separate components of the game may also help treat this condition in adults.
+Another 2013 study suggests that playing a version of the popular Tetris game modified so that each eye sees separate game components may also help treat this condition in adults.

 A 2014 Cochrane review sought to determine the effectiveness of occlusion treatment in people with sensory deprivation amblyopia, but no trials were found eligible to be included in the review.

 However, the good results of occlusion treatment for sensory deprivation amblyopia probably depend on adherence to treatment.